Nominations for the 2015 Blavatnik Regional Awards open on December 2, 2014.

 2015 Blavatnik Regional Awards

-The regional postdoctoral awards of the Blavatnik Awards for Young Scientists recognize the most promising postdoctoral-rank scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the life sciences, physical sciences, mathematics, and engineering.
+The regional postdoctoral awards of the Blavatnik Awards for Young Scientists acknowledge and celebrate the excellence of outstanding postdoctoral scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the Life Sciences, Physical Sciences & Engineering, and Chemistry.

 Three winners will each receive $30,000 in unrestricted funds, and six finalists will each receive $10,000 in unrestricted funds.